Reform and Openness

 Legacy in Space

-Although Gorbachev's tenure ended with the dissolution of the Soviet Union in 1991, his policies had a lasting impact on space exploration.
+Although Gorbachev's tenure ended with the dissolution of the Soviet Union in 1991, his policies had a lasting legacy in space exploration.
 The international partnerships he fostered continued under the Russian space program, leading to the successful cooperation we see today on the International Space Station.
+In this respect his reforms departed sharply from the inward-looking approach of his predecessor Leonid Brezhnev.

 His emphasis on openness and cooperation transformed space exploration from a field of Cold War competition into an arena for international collaboration, setting a precedent that continues to influence space policy and exploration in the 21st century.